mqq-marek/ProjectEuler-254/README.md

 Finals submission as marek38 - rank 12

-Success rate for this problem 0.23% until now.
+Success rate for this problem is 0.23% until now.